 Utilising the right technology has the potential to transform lives, but arguably nowhere is this as apparent in the case of the Children and Family Court Advisory and Support Service (Cafcass).

-Cafcass works exclusively in England with children and families who are involved in the family courts.
-It employs about 2,300 people, with a flexible workforce to ensure that children's voices are heard in the family courts.
+Cafcass works exclusively in the family courts in England and employs about 2,300 people, plus a flexible workforce, who ensure that children's voices are heard in the family courts.